bitfocus/companion-module-tagvs-mcs/companion/help.md

 - **Select Layout**
   Select a Layout to be used on other actions.

+- **Select Video Channel**
+  Select a Video Channel to be used on other actions.

+- **Select Audio Channel**
+  Select a Audio Channel to be used on other actions.

+- **Select Tile Number**
+  Select a Tile Number to be used on other actions.

+- **Modify Layout**
+  Modify a layout by changing the Video Channel assigned to a Tile Number.

 - **Apply Layout to Output**
   Assign a layout to an output.
 These can either be chosen from a list or using the pre-selected Output or Layout.